-Mark in Texas History: Marion County courthouse
+Mark In Texas History: Marion County courthouse

 JEFFERSON, Texas (KLTV) - What’s old is just about new again, thanks to government-funded renovations.
-This week’s Mark in Texas History is about the Marion County Courthouse.

 Architect Elmer Withers designed this standing Marion County Courthouse in 1912.
 Similar to his design for the Roberts County Courthouse, this building features Doric columns and a raised basement.

 The county has been seeking funds to renovate this building since 1999.
 It received its historical designation in 2002.
 Finally, in 2019, the Texas Historical Commission awarded a $4.7 million grant for renovations.